ecsyjs/ecsy/site/docs/manual/Architecture.md

 ## Extending core functionality

 It is possible to provide a custom `Entity` class to modify the default behaviour.
-To do so you need to import `_Entity` from `ecsy` and extends it in your class definition:
+To do so you need to import `_Entity` from `ecsy` and extend it in your class definition:
 ```javascript
 import { _Entity, World } from "entity";